L-Killjoy/L-Killjoy/README.md

 - 💞️ I’m looking to collaborate on games and game development.
 - 📫 @MelkorErhimgor on Twitter.
 - 📫 leonardo.los.angeles on Instagram.
-- 📫 rock.n.fart.pixel.revolution@gmail.com if you wanna collaborate on audiovisual project.
-- 📫 l.killjoy@outlook.com if you wanna collaborate on development or tech project.
+- 📫 leoprado@ucm.es if you wanna collaborate on development or tech project.

 THANKS